tfabris/BlueGigaEmpeg/README.md

 the USB cable *first*, before applying power to the empeg (or before waking the empeg from sleep).
 Meaning, if you are debugging in the car, you should connect the USB cable first, and then turn on the ignition.
-If you are debugging on the test bench, connect the USB cable first, then connect the AC adapter to the empeg.
+If you are debugging indoors, connect the USB cable first, then connect the AC adapter to the empeg.

+If you are doing debugging/troubleshooting indoors, it's possible to use the empeg's 12v AC adapter, connected to the player's AC adapter input.
+The BlueGigaEmpeg module works in both AC/Home mode and DC/Car mode.
+However, a sled wiring harness is still needed in AC/Home mode, because the BlueGigaEmpeg still needs the tuner connector on the harness in order to function.

 ###  Sending a bug report: